Swiss chard is amazing when sautéed. There’s just one problem…

 Swiss chard is probably the most commonly used leafy green for sautéing.
-And that’s for good reasons: Swiss chard is incredibly delicious when wilted and it adapts itself to many different types of dishes.
+And that’s for good reason: Swiss chard is incredibly delicious when wilted and it adapts itself to many different types of dishes.

-One drawback though, is that its stalks are fibrous and firm, and need a longer cooking time than the green leaves.
+One drawback though, is that its stems are fibrous and firm, and need a longer cooking time than the green leaves.
 So most of the time, the leaves are torn from the stalks and used on their own.

 This method of cooking Swiss chard guarantees that both parts of the vegetable are cooked to perfection and brings a delicious twist to a simple dish.
-The cubed stalks add a bit of texture to the dish, the wilted leaves impart their inherent earthiness and the lemon zest brightens every mouthful.
+The cubed stems add a bit of texture to the dish, the wilted leaves impart their inherent earthiness and the lemon zest brightens every mouthful.

 Sautéed Swiss chard with lemon zest

 active time: 20 min

 - 1 1/2 lbs (680 g) Swiss chard

 - peel of 1/2 lemon (use a vegetable hand-peeler) – cut crosswise in 1/16″ slices

 - 4 large garlic cloves – skinned and finely chopped

 - Step 1: Rinse the Swiss chard leaves and pat them dry.
 Trim 1/2″ from the bottom of the stalks.
 With a paring knife, cut the leaves off along each side of the center stalk.
 Cut the green leaves in 2″ pieces and place in a bowl.
 Then cut the stalks in 1/4″ cubes and place in a separate bowl.